-To send flowers in memory of Ruth Wyche Cox, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Ruth Wyche Cox, please visit our Heartfelt Sympathies Store.

 Family and friends will gather to celebrate her life at 2:00 PM on Friday, December 27, 2019 at Means Memorial United Methodist Church, 311 NE 2nd Street, in Andrews with Pastor Les Hall officiating.
 Interment will follow in the Andrews West Cemetery.
 The family will receive friends from 6 - 8 pm on Thursday at McNett Funeral Home.
 Please visit www.mcnettfuneralhome.com for obituary information, visitation and service details.